-A substantial amount of the funds for facilities and personnel for GVBOCES are provided by Mesa County Valley School District No. 51 (the District) and Colorado Mesa University (the University).
+A substantial amount of the funds for facilities and personnel for GVBOCES are provided by the District and the University.
 The District and the University appoint four of the seven members of the Board of Directors, with the other three members appointed from the community.
 GVBOCES entered into a contract with the District to receive annual contributions and financial support.

-GVBOCES contracted for services of the University's administrative personnel and of faculty for post-secondary class offerings.
-As of June 30, 2023, expenditures related to these services are included in the financial statements of Colorado Mesa University in the amount of \$3,765,830.
+GVBOCES contracted for services of the University's administrative personnel and of faculty for postsecondary class offerings.
+As of June 30, 2024, expenditures related to these services are included in the financial statements of the University in the amount of \$4,363,518.
+REQUIRED SUPPLEMENTARY INFORMATION